Varg Vikernes

 Louis Cachet (born Kristian Vikernes; (Note: Written as "Christian" in some sources.)
-11 February 1973), better known as Varg Vikernes (/no/), is a Norwegian musician and author best known for his early black metal albums and later for his crimes.
-His first five records, released under the name Burzum from 1992 to 1996, made him one of the most influential figures in the early Norwegian black metal scene.
-He was convicted of murder and arson in 1994 and sentenced to 21 years in prison, being released after serving 15 years.
+11 February 1973), better known as Varg Vikernes (/no/), is a Norwegian musician, neo-Nazi, and convicted murderer.
+He released five albums under the name Burzum between 1992 and 1996, making him an influential figure in the early Norwegian black metal scene and its offshoot National Socialist black metal (NSBM).
+In May 1994, Vikernes was convicted of first-degree murder for the fatal stabbing of guitarist Øystein "Euronymous" Aarseth.
+He was also convicted of arson for the burning of four Christian churches in Norway.
+Vikernes was sentenced to 21 years in prison, and was released after having served 15 years.

-A native of Fana in Bergen Municipality, Vikernes began playing guitar at the age of 14 and formed his first band, Kalashnikov (later known as Uruk-Hai), by 1989.
-He went on to join the band Old Funeral, in which he played guitar from 1989 until his departure in 1991.
+A native of Fana in Bergen Municipality, Vikernes went on to join the band Old Funeral, in which he played guitar from 1989 until his departure in 1991.
 He recorded multiple tracks with the band, which were featured on the Devoured Carcass EP, as well as various compilation albums released years later.
-In 1992, Vikernes, along with other members of the scene, was suspected of burning down four Christian churches in Norway.
-Vikernes denied committing the arsons, though he supported them.
 In 1992–1993, he also recorded bass for Mayhem's debut studio album De Mysteriis Dom Sathanas (1994).

-In August 1993, Vikernes fatally stabbed Mayhem guitarist Euronymous during an altercation at the latter's apartment, and was arrested shortly after.
+In 1992, Vikernes, along with other members of the scene, was suspected of burning down four Christian churches in Norway.
+In August 1993, he fatally stabbed Mayhem guitarist Aarseth during an altercation at the latter's apartment, and was arrested shortly after.
 In May 1994, Vikernes was convicted of first-degree murder, church arson and possession of explosives.
 Vikernes has always maintained the killing was self-defense, and unsuccessfully argued for the charge to be reduced to voluntary manslaughter.
+He has denied committing the arsons, though he supported them.
 He was sentenced to 21 years in prison, the maximum penalty under Norwegian law.
-During his incarceration, Vikernes launched the neo-Nazi organisation Norwegian Heathen Front, had two books published, and released two ambient albums as Burzum.
-In 2009, he was released on parole, after which he moved to France with his wife and children, where he has continued to write and make music.
-He was also an active video blogger on his YouTube channel ThuleanPerspective, before the channel was banned by the platform.
+During his incarceration, Vikernes launched the neo-Nazi organisation Norsk Hedensk Front ('Norwegian Heathen Front'), had two books published, and released two ambient albums as Burzum.
+In 2009, he was released on parole.
+Afterwards, he moved to a small farm in Corrèze, France, with his wife and changed his name to Louis Cachet.
+In 2014, he was found guilty by a French court of inciting racial hatred against Jews and Muslims on his YouTube channel, Thulean Perspective, and sentenced to six months' probation.

 Described by Sam Dunn as "the most notorious metal musician of all time", Vikernes remains controversial for his crimes as well as his political and religious views.
 He promoted views which combined Odinism and Esoteric Nazism, and openly embraced Nazism during the mid-to-late 1990s.
 He has continued to be associated with far-right politics.
-Vikernes calls his beliefs "Odalism" and defends a "pre-industrial European pagan society" that opposes the Abrahamic religions and systems such as capitalism, communism, materialism, and socialism.